nostrband/noauth-enclaved/README.md

 To tie `${YOUR_NPUB}` to the produced `.eif` image, we will use `PCR8` register.
 The build script will generate a single-use `x509` key and will create an x509 certificate self-signed by that key at `./build/crt.pem`.
 The `certificate` will include `O=Nostr` and `OU=${YOUR_NPUB}`.

 The build script will ask `nitro-cli` to sign the `.eif` with the x509 key and provide the `certificate`.
 The fingerprint hash of the `certificate` will be included as `PCR8` in `./build/pcrs.json` and will be reported in the `attestation`.
+The temporary x509 key is then deleted to avoid leaking it.

 Next, a `build signature` event of `kind:63795` will be generated, including tags `["cert", <certificate_base64>]` and `["PCR8", <PCR8>]`.
 A nip46 connection to `${YOUR_NPUB}` will be established, the event signed and written to `./build/build.json`.
 This event will be supplied to the `enclave` process and included in the `instance event` along with the `attestation`, allowing clients to verify the `PCR8` against the `certificate` and your npub, ensuring that builder info can't be forged.